-- 1. Make sure the firearm is unprimed and unloaded. - 2.
-With action closed unscrew forend and remove. - 3.
-Open action and lift barrel up and away from receiver. - Using your fingers, remove the Accelerator breech plug by rotating counterclockwise from the barrel.
-If the breech will not remove by fingers please use the spanner wrench to remove. - 5.
-Pour 8-10 inches of hot, soapy water into a secured pail. - 6.
-Immerse the receiver end of the barrel into the cleaning solution so that the water is above the breech opening. - 7.
-Using a cleaning patch affixed to a jag or a cleaning brush, pump the soapy water repetitively through the barrel by raising and lowering the ramrod until bore is clean. - 8.
+- Pour 8-10 inches of hot water mixed with Traditions EZ Clean[TM] solvent concentrate (A1755) into a secured pail. - 7.
+Immerse the receiver end of the barrel into the cleaning solution. - 8.
+Using a cleaning patch affixed to a jag or a cleaning brush, pump the solution repetitively through the barrel by raising and lowering the ramrod until bore is clean. - 9.
 When the bore is clean, remove barrel from liquid.
 Run dry cleaning patches up and down bore to dry inside.
-Wipe outside of barrel with dry cloth. - Clean receiver area with EZ CleanTM spray and a soft bristle brush to remove any fouling or debris.
+Wipe outside of barrel with dry cloth. - 10.
+Clean receiver area with EZ Clean[TM] spray and a soft bristle brush to remove any fouling or debris.
 Dry receiver and breech area.